Christopher Jaymes: Career

 On stage, in January 2025, Chris starred in the Irish 2-hander, The Saviour by playwright Deirdre Kinahan directed by Ron Heller at the Manoa Valley Theater.

 On television, in 2025 Jaymes is Lug Nut in multiple episodes of Law & Order: Organized Crime with Christopher Meloni, and Captain Rory in the John Wells show Rescue: HI-Surf.

 Jaymes plays Dennis King in the 2025 film, Deliver Me from Nowhere, directed by Scott Cooper about Bruce Springsteen's Nebraska (album) starring Jeremy Allen White and Jeremy Strong.

 In September 2025, Jaymes played Dr. Richard Feynman, the lead character in the world premiere of the play One in Twenty-Five, written by Tom Copeland, at the Theater for the New City, NYC.

+Throughout Spring and Summer 2026, Chris appeared in numerous back to back off and off-off Broadway plays including playing the lead character in La MaMa Experimental Theatre Club's Production of The Censorship of Dreams, written by Nora Sørena Casey and directed by Arthur Makaryan, followed by the lead in the World Premiere of Paul Kubicki's Portraits of Gays in Despair at HB Playwrights Theater NYC.
+Immediately followed by the World Premiere of Sebastian Bader's Sideshow by the Seashore in July 2026 at The Chain NYC and then he stepped in to the lead role in Mike Backes' The Last Stop at the Gene Frankel, which was selected as the BEST PLAY for their Summer Season.
+He also starred in the 2-hander at the 28th Street Theater SPARK Theater Festival entitled A Straight line is Just a Circle that Gave Up written by Brian S. Brijbag.

+On July 4, 2026, a fully immersive 360 degree film, The Amazon: River of Doubt starring Michael Chernus as Theodore Roosevelt and Chris Jaymes as George Kruck Cherrie premiered at the opening of the Theodore Roosevelt Presidential Library in Medora, North Dakota.
+The experience uses interactive media and projection mapping to let visitors virtually navigate Roosevelt's perilous 1914 Amazon expedition.